janskibh/wormhole-ra/README.md

 ## Installation

-Install git
+Install git<br>
 `sudo apt update && sudo apt install git`

-Clone the repo and enter the wormhole-ra directory on your local server.
+Clone the repo and enter the wormhole-ra directory on your local server.<br>
 `git clone https://github.com/janskibh/wormhole-ra && cd wormhole-ra`

-Run install.sh
+Run install.sh<br>
 `./install.sh`

 Copy the pair of keys printed at the end of the installation and paste them at the end of `/home/<sshuser>/.ssh/authorized_keys` on your VPS.